anodyne/nova/README.md

 * fixed bug in the upgrade process where last post wasn't put into the characters table too
 * fixed bug in the upgrade process where news items weren't updated with the proper author user ID
 * fixed bug in the upgrade process where personal logs weren't updated with the proper author user ID
+* fixed bug where the checkbox to delete all positions in a department being deleted was disabled (#86)

 Version History
 ---------------